Almada

 religious subjects typical of that time.

-name was Mário Cesariny de Vasconcelos.
-He was mainly known
+His full name was Mário Cesariny de Vasconcelos.
+He was mainly

-as a writer and a painter but his artisitc activities also covered
+known as a writer and a painter but his artistic activities also

-poetry and an art critic.
-He, along with Alexander ONeill
+covered poetry and as an art critic.
+He, along with Alexander

-and António Domingues, founded in 1947 the Lisbon Surrealist
+ONeill and António Domingues, founded in 1947 the

-Group.
-His creative ability in art remained loyal to the
+Lisbon Surrealist Group.
+His creative ability in art remained loyal

-interpretation of the Paris movement as brought back from Paris
+to the interpretation of the Paris movement as brought back from

-by the painters António da Costa and António Pedro.
+Paris by the painters António da Costa and António

-His extensive writing is said to have revealed influences of both
+Pedro.
+His extensive writing is said to have revealed influences

-Brecht and Pirandello.
-His paintings and drawings can
+of both Brecht and Pirandello.
+His paintings and

 Paula Figueiroa Rego was born in 1935 in Lisbon.
 On

-the Slade School of Art in London.
-She married an Englishman
+attend the Slade School of Art in London.
+She married an

-and made her permanent home in that country.
-However, her roots
+Englishman and made her permanent home in that country.
+However,

-have constantly brought her back to exhibit in Portugal where she
+her roots have constantly brought her back to exhibit in Portugal

-is highly respected.
-Her name today is renowned in the art world
+where she is highly respected.
+Her name today is renowned in the

-and she has been placed amongst the four best living painters within
+art world and she has been placed amongst the four best living

-England today.
-Exhibitions of her figurative style of painting are
+painters within England today.
+Exhibitions of her figurative style

 This important sculptor António Soares dos Reis was born